Army of the Dead: Cancelled projects

 In May 2021, Zack Snyder mentioned the possibility of a sequel and said in an interview, "I'm knocking on wood right here, but if there was an opportunity for a sequel, Shay [Hatten] and I know exactly what happens with that.
 Now, of course, if we were to do a sequel to this, it continues the zombie story.
 It takes it even further."
 Producer Deborah Snyder implied that the sequel could be set in New Mexico, an "intentional" choice, and said that there was "still more story to tell, and I know that Zack and Shay have a lot of ideas that are kind of fleshed out.
 If there was an appetite for another film, I think we're ready to go."
 A sequel was confirmed to be in development in July 2021, with Hatten and Snyder working on a story.
 Snyder said he will tackle the project after he finishes working on his next film, Rebel Moon.
 In October 2021, the sequel's title was revealed to be Planet of the Dead.
 That same month, Snyder teased the return of Dieter and Army of Thieves character Gwendoline Starr.

 In an interview with Total Film in November 2023, Snyder stated that the Rebel Moon and Army of the Dead franchises "definitely a shared universe" elaborating that the characters from the stalled animated series Army of the Dead: Lost Vegas "go through a portal into another dimension, and there are characters in that other dimension" saying that "one of the aliens (in Rebel Moon) is one of the characters from the animatic (of Army of the Dead: Lost Vegas)".

-In August 2024, Snyder announced that all future projects in the franchise has been cancelled.